Mark Satin

-Mark Ivor Satin (born November 16, 1946) is an American political theorist, author, and newsletter publisher.
+Mark Ivor Satin (born November 16, 1946) is an American political theorist, writer, and newsletter publisher.
 He is best known for contributing to the development and dissemination of three political perspectives – neopacifism in the 1960s, New Age politics in the 1970s and 1980s, and radical centrism in the 1990s and 2000s.
 Satin's work is sometimes seen as building toward a new political ideology, and then it is often labeled "transformational", "post-liberal", or "post-Marxist".
 One historian calls Satin's writing "post-hip".

 After emigrating to Canada at the age of 20 to avoid serving in the Vietnam War, Satin co-founded the Toronto Anti-Draft Programme, which helped bring American war resisters to Canada.
 He also wrote the Manual for Draft-Age Immigrants to Canada (1968), which sold nearly 100,000 copies.
 After a period that author Marilyn Ferguson describes as Satin's "anti-ambition experiment", Satin wrote New Age Politics (1978), which identifies an emergent "third force" in North America pursuing such goals as simple living, decentralism, and global responsibility.
 Satin spread his ideas by co-founding an American political organization, the New World Alliance, and by publishing an international political newsletter, New Options.
 He also co-drafted the foundational statement of the U.S. Green Party, "Ten Key Values".

 Following a period of political disillusion, spent mainly in law school and practicing business law, Satin launched a new political newsletter and wrote a book, Radical Middle (2004).
 Both projects criticized political partisanship and sought to promote mutual learning and innovative policy syntheses across social and cultural divides.
 In an interview, Satin contrasts the old radical slogan "Dare to struggle, dare to win" with his radical-middle version, "Dare to synthesize, dare to take it all in".

 Satin has been described as "colorful" and "intense", and all his initiatives have been controversial.
 Bringing war resisters to Canada was opposed by many in the anti-Vietnam War movement.
 New Age Politics was not welcomed by many on the traditional left or right, and Radical Middle dismayed an even broader segment of the American political community.
 Even Satin's personal life has generated controversy.
+At age 76, Satin wrote a book seeking to draw lessons from his political and personal journey, Up From Socialism: My 60-Year Search for a Healing New Radical Politics (2023).